adetalhouet/distributed-cloud-native-application/README.md

 ### Import the managed clusters into ArgoCD

 Now that we created the grouping of clusters to work with, let's import them in ArgoCD.
 Do to so, we need to create a `GitOpsCluster` that will define where is the ArgoCD to integrate with, along with the `Placement` rule to use.
-In our case, we will use the label `local-argo: True` label to dennotate clusters that should be imported.
+In our case, we will use the label `local-argo: True` to denote clusters that should be imported.

 Apply the following